Kingston Stage Race

 Information

 In collaboration with Performance Driven Events, Ontario Cycling, and Tourism Kingston we are pleased to announce the return of stage racing to Ontario in 2025.
 The Kingston Classic Stage Race will take place July 4th to 6th, 2025 and will consist of four stages highlighting the Kingston area.
-Preliminary information is below, stay tuned for more information in the future.

 Registration